Category Newsletter

 Health Matters is an award-winning weekly television series broadcast on WVUA-23 that features University Medical Center physicians and providers who raise awareness of important health issues and bring relevant and timely health information to the public.
 Health Matters airs on WVUA-23 on Wednesdays at 5 pm and Sundays at 10 pm.
 Segments are also posted…

-The Health Matters Podcast – Elderly and COVID-19
+Health Matters Podcast – Flu and COVID-19